jenni-westoby/Polyester_Simulations/README.md

 done
 ```

 10. If you wish, you can also perform quality control on your simulated cells based on read and alignment quality.
 This is probably wise, as RSEM sometimes generates cells with very few reads.
 Execute ./quality_control.sh QC path/to/gtf path/to/fasta and delete any problematic cells from the data/simulated directory.
+In our manuscript, cells with greater than 10% of reads mapping to rRNA in the ground truth and/or more than 250,000 non uniquely mapping reads were removed at this stage.

 11. Execute ./benchmark.sh benchmark name_of_program_you_want_to_test.
 This will generate results matrices of expression values for the method you are interested in.
 Repeat for each method you want to test.